 - The demoniac in the synagogue at Capernaum (Mark 1:21–28),

-2- The healing of the paralytic at the Pool of Bethesda (John 5:1–16),
+- The paralytic at the Pool of Bethesda (John 5:1–16),

-3- The healing of the blind man at the Pool of Siloam (John 9:1–7),
+- The blind man at the Pool of Siloam (John 9:1–7),

-4- The healing of the woman infirm for 18 years (Luke 13:10–17),
+- The woman in-firmed for 18 years (Luke 13:10–17),

-5- The healing of the man with the dropsy (Luke 14:1–6).
+- The man with the dropsy (Luke 14:1–6).

-6- The healing of Peter’s mother-in-law (Mark 1:29–31).
+- Peter’s mother-in-law (Mark 1:29–31).

-7- The healing of the man with a withered hand (Mark 3:1-6).
+- The man with a withered hand (Mark 3:1-6).

+The seven reported miracles of healing done on the Sabbath day were against the traditions of the religious leaders (John 5:16) but were in perfect harmony with God’s law.
+Jesus said, “The Sabbath was made for man, and not man for the Sabbath” (Mark 2:27).
 The Sabbath was designed and ordained by a loving Creator for the good of humanity.
 God did not create man because He had a Sabbath and needed man to keep it.
 Rather, a loving Creator knew that man, needed time for spiritual growth and physical rest.
-The seventh-day Sabbath was designed by God to meet this need.
+The seventh day Sabbath was designed by God to for this need.

 The Lord ordained that the Sabbath should be a blessing, not a burden, and it is to man’s best interest and not to his harm to keep it.
-Humans refrain from work that they may dedicate their time, their energies, and their thoughts to having a relationship with their heavenly Father.
+Humans should refrain from work that they may dedicate their time, their energies, and their thoughts to having a relationship with their heavenly Father.

-Some of the Rabbis would do for a dumb animal that which they would not do for a child of God (Matt.
-12:11, 12).
-They will allow a man to suffer, but would save an animal from suffering—lest, financial loss result to the owner.
+The religious leaders at Christ’s time made the Sabbath a burden by their rigid and meaningless rules.
+For this reason, they objected to His healing on the Sabbath.
+Sadly, some of the Rabbis would do for a dumb animal that which they would not do for a child of God (Matthew 12:11, 12).
+They would allow a man to suffer, but would save an animal from suffering—lest, financial loss result to the owner.
 How could they place a lower value on human life than on the life of dumb animals?